Mechanical Engineering with a Year in Industry BEng

 - Structural Vibration

 In this module we will explore how structures vibrate and how we can model them in order to understand and optimise their behaviour.
 We will look at how to model systems/structures mathematically as multi-degree of freedom systems and as continuous systems.
 The module will link theoretical models with experimental modal analysis, where knowledge of the system is derived from measurements (such as accelerations).
 You will explore the world of dynamics through lectures and dedicated reading.
-The theoretical learning will be supported by two laboratory experiments to be carried out in groups.10 credits
+The theoretical learning will be supported by two laboratory experiments to be carried out in groups.
+Your understanding of experimental modal analysis will be cemented by coding your own analysis tool and applying it to data gathered in the lab.10 credits

 - Aero Propulsion